Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Introduction and main results

 Observe that, in contrast to Theorem \ref{Bosh}, we have the term $t^{\e}$ in the denominator, which is just out of reach of the conjectured optimal term $\log t$.
-As an example, using Theorem \ref{equidistribution}, we can prove that (we use the same notation as above) for any elements $b_1,b_2\in G$, the sequence $(b_1^{n\log n},b_2^{n^{3/2}})$ is equidistributed on the nilmanifold $(\overline{b_1^{\R}\G},\overline{b_2^{\R}\G})$.
+As an example, using Theorem \ref{equidistribution}, we can prove that for any elements $b_1,b_2\in G$, the sequence $(b_1^{n\log n}\G,b_2^{n^{3/2}}\G)$ is equidistributed on the nilmanifold $(\overline{b_1^{\R}\G},\overline{b_2^{\R}\G})$, assuming that $G$ satisfies the appropriate connectedness assumptions since we want these elements to be well defined.

-We can relax the above linear independence condition and prove the following: \begin{theorem} Let $a_1,...,a_k \in\mathcal{H}$ have polynomial growth and assume that every function in $a\in \mathcal{L}(a_1,...,a_k)$ satisfies either for some $\e>0$, or Then, we have the following:\\ (i) For any collection of nilmanifolds $X_i=G_i/\Gamma_i$, elements $b_i\in G_i$, $x_i\in X_i$ and continuous functions $f_1,...,f_k$ with complex values, the averages converge.\\ (ii) For any collection of nilmanifolds $X_i=G_i/\Gamma_i$ such that the groups $G_i$ are connected, simply connected and elements $b_i\in G_i$, $x_i\in X_i$ and continuous functions $f_1,...,f_k$ with complex values, the averages converge. \end{theorem} The main difference between Theorem \ref{equidistribution} and \ref{pointwise} is that in the second case we allow for linear dependencies between the functions $a_1(t),..., a_k(t)$ (for example, we may have the functions $(t\log t, t^{3/2},t^{3/2}+t\log t)$).
+If we have functions that are not linearly independent, then the above theorem fails, as can be seen by noting that the sequence $(n^{3/2},n^{1/2},n^{3/2}+n^{1/2})$ is not equidistributed on $\T^{3}$.
+However, we can relax the linear independence condition in Theorem \ref{equidistribution} and still obtain a convergence result: \begin{theorem} Let $\mathcal{H}$ be a Hardy field containing the polynomial functions.
+Let $a_1,...,a_k$ be functions in $\mathcal{H}$ that have polynomial growth.
+Assume that there exists $\e>0$, such that every function $a\in \mathcal{L}(a_1,...,a_k)$ satisfies either or Then, we have the following:\\ (i) For any collection of nilmanifolds $X_i=G_i/\Gamma_i$, elements $b_i\in G_i$, $x_i\in X_i$ and continuous functions $f_1,...,f_k$ with complex values, the averages converge.\\ (ii) For any collection of nilmanifolds $X_i=G_i/\Gamma_i$ such that the groups $G_i$ are connected, simply connected, elements $b_i\in G_i$, $x_i\in X_i$ and continuous functions $f_1,...,f_k$ with complex values, the averages converge. \end{theorem} The main distinction between Theorems \ref{equidistribution} and \ref{pointwise} is that in the second case, we allow for linear dependencies between the functions $a_1(t),..., a_k(t)$ (for example, we may have the functions $(t\log t, t^{3/2},t^{3/2}+t\log t)$).
+We will use this theorem to deduce a convergence result for multiple ergodic averages (Theorem \ref{simple} below).